By Richard Harvey

 Let’s be honest, practical Astronomy can be such an irritating hobby.
 You can’t look forward to any upcoming astronomical event with any certainty, for fear of cloudiness.
 For months I’d been telling people “I’m going to America for a holiday.
 While I’m there, there’ll be an eclipse and if the sky’s clear I’ll be able to see it”.
 I never once told people “I’m going to America to see the eclipse”.
 That would be temping fate!

 The eclipse viewing site was at Hopkinsville Kentucky, which was ‘the point of greatest eclipse’, promising almost two minutes forty seconds of totality.
-I’d booked the trip with Omega Travel, with around forty other astronomers and space buffs from the UK.
+I’d booked the trip with Omega Holidays, with around forty other astronomers and space buffs from the UK.
 Travelling with us was professional astronomer Lee Sproats, from Green Witch telescopes.
 Lee was an excellent choice as an ‘in-house professional’ as he’s an extremely knowledgeable and enthusiastic astronomer, and his tips on eclipse photography were certainly much appreciated by me.

 We arrived in Tennessee on Saturday afternoon, and I was excited to see the road signs warning of eclipse queues.
 (Picture 1).
 I spent Saturday night bar-hopping in busy down town Nashville, and was also excited to see street vendors selling eclipse T-shirts, and signs outside venues advertising eclipse parties.
 The city was packed with revellers, many of them visiting for the eclipse, (Nashville was the largest city on the eclipse route).